davidovich/summon/README.md

 Summon
 ======

-Summon is used to create a central location to gather scripts, or go executable references.
+Summon is used to manage a central location of data or go executable references, and distribute them to any go-enabled environment.

 It solves the maintenance problem of mutliple copies of same code snippets distributed in many repos, leveraging go modules and version